 Create a list of the possible businesses you are REALLY in and identify the leading brands in each.
 The one that most directly reflects HOW their core customers think about WHAT they do is probably their most effective CFR.

 Step 2: Consider The Life-stage Of The Brand

 If you are a start-up or emerging business you should define your CFR more narrowly since your primary challenge is getting customers to choose you over existing competitors.
-Later is the life-stage of your brand you can define your CFR more broadly.
+Later in the life stage of your brand, you can define your CFR more broadly.

 The answers to Steps 1 and 2 will provide an understanding of the best definition and

 Step 3: List Key Competitors in Your CFR and The Unique Benefit Each Delivers in The Marketplace

 Use industry research, analysts’ reports, social media, published communications, press releases, etc. to help understand each competitive brand’s strengths and differentiation.
 Then, develop a description of each competitor’s unique benefit.

 Step 4: Prepare Charts Which Identify The Competitive ‘White Space’ For Your Brand

 Draw several charts, each with an X and Y-axis.
 For example, low price vs. premium price, women vs. men, online vs. in-store.
 Plot the relative positions of the brands in your CFR.
 Make as many charts as required.
 Refer to Step 1 when thinking of axes.

 Step 5: Identify Your Brand’s Unique Value By Evaluating The Opportunities In The Charts